 It turns out there was a simple explanation.
 The 3D bioprinting industry is dominated by a single company that has been able to keep prices artificially high while reaping huge profits from consumers who have no other options.

 We started Daffodil to create an alternative.

 Researchers are using biocompatible scaffolding, bioinks made from living cells, and 3D printers to make cells, tissues, and medicine.
 Scientists have successfully 3D printed rabbit-sized hearts as recently as 2019.

 Reading this news, I asked myself, “what would the world look like if 3D printed hearts were normal?
 So normal they could be treated like glasses?” and “would 3D printed body parts be affordable?
 Who would have access?
 Would there be a black market for these goods?”

-In my fictional future, 3D bioprinting is normalized but expensive.
+In this fictional future, 3D bioprinting is normalized but expensive.
 Especially, considering the American healthcare system is unaffordable as is.
 I first turned to the black market but reconsidered, as cells and inkjet printers are actually readily available.
 Further, I was inspired by Warby Parker’s ability to provide high-quality and stylish products at a fraction of a price.
-I wanted my fictional company to do the same and provide a morbid product in a traditional real-world market.
+I wanted this fictional company to do the same and provide a morbid product in a traditional real-world market.

 Design & Iteration